“Sanctions on luxury goods can really hurt political elites”

 “Sanctions are mainly aimed at trying to stop the distribution of so-called strategic goods.
 This refers to military goods but also to dual-use goods, which can be put to civil but also to military use.
 In other words, all kinds of objects which a regime could use to suppress its own people or to threaten and attack neighbouring countries.
 Both categories of goods are described in detail on lists that are often appended to sanctions ordinances.
 If a particular good is on such a list, it cannot be exported to the destination in question.
 Customs conducts very strict checks; for instance, we have risk profiles on our systems.
 If a customs officer encounters goods intended for a sanctions country – or a declaration thereof – all alarm bells go off.
 This colleague will then notify a specialist in his region, who in his turn will notify our Central Import and Export Office.
 When it suspects the cargo is suspicious, the office will stop the shipment and it will send someone from the national POSS* team to the market party that declared or wants to export the goods, as soon as possible.
 I conduct such business visits on a regular basis.
 I discuss my findings with our account manager and then we have various options.
 In the case of a serious violation, we can seize a cargo in consultation with the public prosecutor and start a criminal investigation.”

 “What a lot of people don’t know is that all kinds of luxury goods also often fall under sanctions legislation.
 They too are on a list, which can differ considerably, depending on the sanctions country.
-The aim is to take away the status symbols from the top layer within such a society to the greatest possible extent.
-Examples include racing horses, exclusive sports cars, yachts but also stimulants such as expensive wines and other exclusive drinks.
-The elite often doesn’t like it when you take away their toys.”
+The aim is to take away certain goods from the top layer within such a society.
+Examples include stimulants such as expensive wines and other exclusive drinks.”

 * POSS team: Precursors, Strategic goods and Sanctions legislation